 The Buzz Cut

 “If you’re heavily receding don’t be afraid to go short,” says Wynes-Devlin.
-“Leaving too much length can sometimes make the hair look thinner then it actually is.”
+“Leaving too much length can sometimes make the hair look thinner than it actually is.”

 If you want to avoid too-short a buzz cut she suggests asking your barber to scissor cut your hair instead.
 “Clippers can produce too harsh a cut sometimes, so it’s always best to do these things gradually.”
 Dropping the length towards the nape will provide a softer, more natural finish.